 *in order to download the metadata file go to Sign On tab in the application ->SAML Signing Certificates -> section -> Actions

+After reviewing your configuration, you will need to coordinate with Labguru to arrange a date for enabling SSO functionality on your account.
 Once the functionality is enabled by Labguru, all users in the organization will be able to login using the SSO service.
+Compatible SSO Providers Labguru is compatible with various SAML-based SSO systems, including but not limited to: